 “We always thank God, the Father of our Lord Jesus Christ, when we pray for you,” Colossians 1:3

-The 5th type of prayer supplication and its Greek word is enteuxis.
+The 5th type of prayer supplication, with its Greek word, is enteuxis.
 We find it five times in the New Testament.
-The word is from the root word entugchano, a compound word.
+The word is a compound of the root entugchano.
 En means “in” or “into,” and tugchano means to “happen upon.”

-When these words are together, it means to fall into a situation or happen into a circumstance with someone.
+When these words are together, it means to fall into a situation or circumstance with someone.
 A prayer of supplication is when we come before God with childlike faith, freely share ourselves and our desires, and enjoy being in His presence.

 Then God will meet us in these special prayers, pour out His love, and fill us with His life, transferring acceptance.